Antonio Valero de Bernabé: Masonic rite

 After the war, he held a debt of gratitude towards Sor Dorotea, whom he was unable to contact or learn of her fate despite making arrangements.
-Later, he would encounter Agustina Domenech again, now condecorated and recognized with the rank of Captain.
+Later, he would encounter Agustina Domenech again, now decorated and recognized with the rank of Captain.

-However, liberals soon grew frustrated with the restituted Ferdinand VII, who immediately discarded the proposed 1812 Cádiz Constitution, jailed its proponents and reestablished the Inquisition court.
+However, liberals soon grew frustrated with the restored Ferdinand VII, who immediately discarded the proposed 1812 Cádiz Constitution, jailed its proponents and reestablished the Inquisition court.
 Valero de Bernabé was moved to the guarniciones.
 Also studying, he became involved with the masonry lodges that were popularized since 1814 and where a number of liberal military-men were discussing how to deal with the absolutists postures of the Crown, conspiring to bring it down and return the Constitution and to stop the assignation of troops to fight in the rebellious American colonies.
 These grew exponentially, until most of the military was affiliated to them by 1817.
 General Juan O'Donojú, to whom he served as adjutant, was also a mason.
-Valero de Bernabé, who was expected to leave and fight against the independence movement at Argentina as adjunctant of general Dionisio Vives' Buenos Aires battalion, had joined the logia named El Taller Sublime along Antonio Alcalá Galiano.
+Valero de Bernabé, who was expected to leave and fight against the independence movement at Argentina as adjunct ant of General Dionisio Vives' Buenos Aires battalion, had joined the logia named El Taller Sublime along Antonio Alcalá Galiano.
 They were sent to Lebrija to wait for transport.
 Eventually, the conspiracies led to the Grito de Riego, which aborted these plans.
 In 1819, Enrique O'Donnell, Conde de La Bisbal imprisoned several of the Masonic leaders, including fellow Puerto Rican Demetrio O'Daly and Antonio Quiroga, in a castle.
 However, sympathizing with the idea of stopping overseas intervention, he allowed them more liberty than expected.
 A reactionary movement tried to recruit O'Donojú as their main leader, but it was Riego who ultimately took over the revolt.
 O'Daly and Quiroga escaped and led their respective troops as the insurrection massified.
 Fearing that he would be executed, Ferdinand relented and gave way to the Constitution.
 As part of the ensuing reform, the constitutional government named O'Donojú Captain General of Andalusia and Valero de Bernabé accompanied him as adjutant.

 Meanwhile, in Mexico Iturbe led its own resistance against Spain, to whom he proposed the Plan de Iguala, which negotiated the establishment of a monarchy with ties to the Spanish Crown.
 The document was not approved by the Spanish Congress.
 This led to an increase in revolutionary actions, leading to the destitution of viceroy Apodaca and general Novella being given the authority.
 However, the Spanish decided to name O'Donojú as the new viceroy, who accepted expecting to negotiate peace in terms similar to the rejected proposals.
 The functionary left towards Mexico in 1821, and along him traveled Valero de Bernabé.